 1. Does botanical medicine have side effects?

-It’s important to remember that all medicine may have side effects, that includes natural remedies.
+It’s important to remember that all medicine may have side effects, which include natural remedies.
 Every solution has an appropriate dosage depending on the person’s size, gender, current condition, other existing conditions, and myriad other factors.
-The wrong dosage — or the wrong remedy for the situation — can result in “negative effects such as allergic reactions, rashes, headaches,nausea, vomiting,and diarrhea that can range from mild to severe.”
+The wrong dosage — or the wrong remedy for the situation — can result in “negative effects such as allergic reactions, rashes, headaches, nausea, vomiting, and diarrhea that can range from mild to severe.”
 Be sure to follow your naturopathic physician’s recommendations for remedy and dosage to mitigate such factors.

 2. Can you take botanical remedies with prescriptions?